-Step 1 Plan the Negotiation continued

-Determine your strategy

-Select the collaborative, problem solving approach (win/win).
+Step 1 Plan the Negotiation continued Determine your strategy Select the collaborative, problem solving approach (win/win).
 Be aware that the other party may approach the negotiation with a win/lose attitude.

-- Plan a sequence of negotiation that will achieve your best outcome.
+Plan a sequence of negotiation that will achieve your best outcome.
 Although this may be contested by the other party.

-- Gain the assistance of people you believe necessary to support your argument (e.g. technical experts, HR consultants, union representatives, OH&S experts)

-- Select your communication channel

-- formal or informal meeting

-- use of third parties

-- telephone, teleconferencing.

-- written letter, email, fax.

-- Select time and location of negotiation.

-- Select appropriate negotiation conventions regarding:

-- formality of proceedings after considering the importance of the negotiations from your company's point of view and the other party's point of view (for example taking minutes, using a facilitator or adjudicator)

-- behaviour of the parties with respect to culture, religion, age or gender of persons involved in the negotiations.

-Write a plan for the negotiation

-By writing a plan you will create a precis of your decisions to date and clarify how you want to undertake the negotiations.

-Your plan can only be used as a guide however.
+Gain the assistance of people you believe necessary to support your argument (e.g. technical experts, HR consultants, union representatives, OH&amp;S experts) Select your communication channel formal or informal meeting use of third parties telephone, teleconferencing. written - letter, email, fax.
+Select appropriate negotiation conventions regarding: formality of proceedings after considering the importance of the negotiations from your company's point of view and the other party's point of view (for example taking minutes, using a facilitator or adjudicator) behaviour of the parties with respect to culture, religion, age or gender of persons involved in the negotiations.
+Write a plan for the negotiation By writing a plan you will create a precis ofyour decisions to date and clarify how you want to undertake the negotiations.
+Your plan can only be used as a guidehowever.
 If you make it inflexible you will end up using the win/lose style of negotiation.

-In your plan you should consider the following points from both sides:

-- · Style of negotiation

-- Purpose of negotiation
+In your plan you should consider the following points from both sides: Style of negotiation Purpose of negotiation Negotiation goals BATNA Who will negotiate Method of negotiations (meeting,phone, via weblink) Time and location

-- Negotiation goals

-- BATNA

-- Who will negotiate

-- Method of negotiations (meeting, phone, via weblink)

-- · Time and location

-- Negotiating conventions.